ESA-Datalabs/XAMI-dataset/README.md

 - [Zooniverse project](https://www.zooniverse.org/projects/ori-j/ai-for-artefacts-in-sky-images), where the resulted annotations are not externally visible.
 - [Roboflow project](https://universe.roboflow.com/iuliaelisa/xmm_om_artefacts_512/), which allows for more interactive and visual annotation projects.

-### The dataset format
-The dataset is splited into train and validation categories and contains annotated artefacts in COCO format for Instance Segmentation.
-We use multilabel Stratified K-fold (**k=4**) to balance class distributions across splits.
-We choose to work with a single dataset splits version (out of 4) but also provide means to work with all 4 versions.

-Please check [Dataset Structure](Datasets-Structure.md) for a more detailed structure of our dataset in COCO-IS and YOLOv8-Seg format.

 # Licence
 **[CC BY-NC 3.0 IGO](https://creativecommons.org/licenses/by-nc/3.0/igo/deed.en).**